 About the County's Economic Strategy

-The County of San Luis Obispo worked with the Economic Vitality Corporation to implement its economic strategy.
+The County of San Luis Obispo works with REACH to implement its economic strategy.

-For more in-depth descriptions of the industry clusters, strategic initiatives, the impacts of this Project, please see the following reports.
+For more in-depth descriptions of these initiatives, please see the REACH 2030 plan pdf or website.